-- 1. By Gross Floor Area, certified against the Climate Active Carbon Neutral Standard for Buildings as at December 2021. - 2.
-Detail of all assets included within the scope of environmental targets is available in the GPT Environment Dashboard.
+1. By Gross Floor Area, certified against the Climate Active Carbon Neutral Standard for Buildings as at December 2021.

 Energy and emissions CONTINUED

 Offsetting emissions

 For the circa 13% of GPT's inherent emissions that cannot be avoided, GPT employs a two-fold approach to offsetting each tonne of residual carbon emissions within our control by: